kritanjalijain/ML_from_Scratch/Day16_Projects/README.md

 ### Project Description
 Implement one-vs-all logistic to recognize hand-written digits.

 The file `data1.mat` contains the dataset for the above logisitc regression problem.
-The dataset is a subset of the [MNIST handwritten digit dataset](http://yann.lecun.com/exdb/mnist/) that contains 5000 training examples of handwritten digits.
+The dataset is a subset of the [MNIST handwritten digit dataset](http://yann.lecun.com/exdb/mnist/) that contains 5000 training examples of handwritten digits where each training example is a 20 pixel by 20 pixel grayscale image of the digit.
+Each pixel is represented by a floating point number indicating the grayscale intensity at that location.
+This gives us a 5000 by 400 matrix X where every row is a training example for a handwritten digit image.

 ### Project Structure